Searchable Maize and Corn Patent Data

 Patent maintenance fee neglect

-On October 4, 2016, the entire database was updated to identify hybrid, inbred, and synthetic varieties for which patent maintenance fee payments had been neglected by the patent holder.
-The US patent office requires a maintenance fee to be paid by 4 years, 8 years, and 12 years (including 6-month grace periods) following the issue date of the patent.
-If these fees are not paid by the end of any grace period, the patent is deemed to be expired.
-The CPIS database now reflects all fee neglect patent expirations as they occur.
+The US patent office requires a maintenance fee to be paid by 4 years, 8 years, and 12 years (including 6-month grace periods) following the issue date of each patent.
+If these fees are not paid by the end of any grace period, the patent is deemed expired.
+The CPIS database reflects all patent expirations occurring as a result of neglected maintenance fee payments by the patent holder as they occur.

 Plant variety protection (PVP) expiration dates